wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 was to become a scientist as I was doing well in schools, and good students should choose scientists as their goals at that time.

-I went to university, studied physics; I went to insitute, did research in physics; and I was a young scientist.
+I went to university, studied physics; I went to institute, did research in physics; and I was a young scientist.
 Dreams change often.
 Then the internet came, and I followed the trend to become a software engineer.
 In the meantime, I encountered many great ideas during my life journey.
 Some of them are so inspiring and so important and